TurtlewareAU/homelab-docs/Homelab/HA - Kubernetes with K3s/K3S - Argo CD setup.md

 With all the above steps.
 Head to your Master machines ip:port and you will see the Argocd login page.

-`Note - IP is the ip address of the node you were running the above commands on.` `Note - PORT can be found in the kubectl get all -n argocd`
+`Note - IP is the ip address of the node you were running the above commands on.` `Note - PORT can be found in the kubectl get all -n argocd - service/argo-server` will show two ports, 80:30826, and 443:30872 the 30872 is the port you want to use.

 ![](Pasted%20image%2020230315112058.png)